Ibrahim-Iradukunda/alu-shell/basics/README.md

 #!/bin/bash: act as shell
 pwd: display current directory
 ls: act as listing files
+cd ~: changes the working directory to the user’s home directory